larvit/larvitviews/README.md

 Used as the "view" part of the MVC micro framework [larvitbase](https://github.com/larvit/larvitbase), see usage documentation over there.

-It is essentially a wrapper for underscore templates, adding support for partials and hierarchy.
+It is essentially a wrapper for lodash templates, adding support for partials and hierarchy.

 When we selected template driver we had the following requirements: